A parameterization of anisotropic Gaussian fields with penalized complexity priors

 In this section, we address the first main contribution.
-How can we introduce anisotropy in our model and parameterize it such that each parameter has an interpretable effect?
-We work in $2$ dimensions and within the framework of the SPDE approach \cite{Lindgren2011AnEL,lindgren2022spde}.
-In this approach, the GF $u$ is defined as the solution to a SPDE.
-Most commonly, the SPDE chosen is
+How can we introduce anisotropy into our model and parameterize it such that each parameter has an interpretable effect?
+We work in $2$ dimensions and within the framework of the SPDE approach where, most commonly, $u$ is chosen to be the solution of